-The Centers for Academic Support and Retention Department is responsible for the initial academic advisement and course scheduling of all new students and the on-going continuous advisement for freshmen and undeclared majors.
-These processes occur in the Center for Advisement and Retention within the department.
+The Center for Academic Resources and Support (CARS) is responsible for the initial academic advisement and course scheduling of all new students and the on-going continuous advisement for freshmen.
+These processes occur within the advising-advocacy component to CARS.
 The academic advising program is designed to provide students with guidelines necessary to progress through college-level credit courses and chart appropriate initial courses of study and assist students in determining where they may be best suited in exploring major career options.
-The advising process begins prior to new student orientation and continues throughout the students' tenure in the department.
-Components of the advising process are workshops and seminars, the college catalog, degree plans, check sheets, transcripts/academic history, related test scores, transfer credits, and the assigned advisor.
+The advising process begins prior to new student orientation and continues throughout the students' tenure in the department Components of the advising process are workshops and seminars, the college catalog, degree plans, check sheets, transcripts/academic history, related test scores, transfer credits, and the assigned advisor.
 Students should confer with an advisor regularly.
 However, advising errors do not exempt students from the responsibility of meeting all degree requirements for graduation.